-Maximizing the entropy of a measure over a power-tuple rather than a powerset requires a technical recipe which is given in the main result section.
-As for the context, we will not think of the entropy in terms of the typical notion common in introductory physics as a 'measure of disorder', rather we will think of it as a quantification of information in the sense of Claude Shannon.
-In this context, the information acquired by the observer following a measure adopts the role of a message that fixes the acquired knowledge.
+Maximizing experimenter freedom will involve a similar methodology as that used in ordinary statistical mechanics to maximize the entropy.
+The Lagrange multiplier method will be utilized.
+The entropy will also be utilized and maximized, but we will not think of it as a 'measure of disorder', but rather as a quantification of information in the sense of Claude Shannon's theory of information.
+The information acquired by the observer following a measure will adopt the role of a message that fixes the acquired knowledge into a new state.